+91 9999466225 info@anujjindal.in

 Now talking about the daily life of an RBI officer, the RBI has set working hours.
 However, these working hours differ from region to region and depend on the local conditions.

-Typically, the working hours are between 9:00 am to 5:00 pm.
+• Working Hours: Typically, the working hours are between 9:00 am to 5:00 pm.
 So, to elaborate, all weekends are off (except for certain exceptional circumstances).

 That is because the work is easily manageable during working hours and RBI promotes a good work-life balance.

+While you can give your city or location preferences , but it is not assured that you will get the same city or location.
 You can take a look at the RBI Grade B Officer salary & other perks.

 Postings and Transfers of RBI Grade B Officer